-About 90% of company documents, PDFs and media files are considered unstructured data, which is information that is not structured in a database format, making it difficult to search, manage, protect, and use.
-Having unstructured data presents many risks, which is why any type of unstructured documents or images should be converted and digitized into structured information and securely managed across the organization.
+About 90% of enterprise data is unstructured - often company documents, PDFs and media files - which is information that is not structured in a database format, making it difficult to search, manage, protect and use.10 Having unstructured data presents many risks, which is why any type of unstructured documents or images should be converted and digitized into structured information and securely managed across the organization.
 Protecting your data and minimizing risks is not just an IT responsibility - it must be a company-wide effort.